Transform Your Home with This Simple Salt and Vinegar Air Purifier Trick! – It's Not About Nutrition

 Here’s the Trick—No Rocket Science Required

-• ¼ cup of white distilled vinegar
+• ¼ cup of plain white vinegar (just the basic stuff you clean the coffee pot with)

 Where Should You Put It?